sugimotot/btsdoc-portal/developers/testnets/private_testnet.md

 We create a new data directory for our witness.

     witness_node --data-dir data/my-blockprod --genesis-json genesis/my-genesis.json --seed-nodes "[]"   # or

     witness_node --data-dir=data/my-blockprod --genesis-json=genesis/my-genesis.json --seed-nodes "[]"

+> Known issue: Missing = sign between input parameter and value. --> This is due to a bug of a boost 1.60.
+If you compile with boost 1.58, the = sign can be omitted.

 The `data/my-blockprod` directory does not exist, it will be created by the witness node.